amberstarlight/website/src/blog/posts/2025/from-analogue-to-digital.md

-The first home console I owned, the Xbox is perhaps my favourite. _Halo_ and _Halo 2_ were pivotal to my ongoing love for Sci-Fi, leading me to all sorts of media including Bungie's big inspiration, _Alien_ and _Aliens_.
+The first home console I owned, the Xbox is perhaps my favourite. _Halo_ and _Halo 2_ were pivotal to my ongoing love for Sci-Fi, leading me to all sorts of media including Bungie's big inspirations, _Alien_ and _Aliens_.
 I'll never forget the jaw-dropping wonder I had when stepping out of the crashed lifeboat for the first time and looking up at the ringworld in _Halo_.
 Other games I still play from back in the day include _Midnight Club 3: DUB Edition_, undoubtedly fuelling my love for the Max Power scene and underground automotive culture in an era of _Fast and Furious_, and the _Burnout_ series; _Burnout:
-Revenge_ will always make my top 10 list of games.
+Revenge_ will always make my top 10 games list.

 Sadly this Xbox isn't the same unit I owned as a child, but it's become a staple of play with only a few mods - an OpenXenium chip and a 1TB SATA HDD.